cesarnml/aws-certified-cloud-practioner-clf-c01/README.md

   - Make to VPC work like they are in the same VPC
   - Pairing is not transitive
 - VPC Endpoints
+  - allow you to connect to AWS Services using a private networks
+  - enhanced security and lower latency
+- VPC Endpoint Gateway - works only for S3 & DynamoDB
+- VPC Endpoint Interface - all other services